codeOfTsushima/HTML-CSS-Basics/README.md

 - css_class_and_selctors/ : css class and selectors
 - homeWorks/ : Exercises and assignments
 - img/ : Image assets
-- practice/ : Practice files and experiments
+- practice/ : Practicing on various topics in html and css
 - resume/ : Resume-related HTML files
 - cascade/: about cascade in css